 As mentioned above, with this Workbook series, how many additional sections to add is totally up to you.
 Pick one favorite or add all four.
 Whether you’re just starting out on your sewing adventure or are a seasoned professional, using the right foot for each task makes all the difference to the end result.
 The Janome Presser Foot Workbook series is the ultimate reference guide to turn to when you want to discover new information or refresh your knowledge base.

 The heavy duty binder protects the pages and allows those pages to lay completely flat on your sewing surface.
 It’s large enough to accommodate all four of the optional supplements.

-Remember that each kind of presser foot is likely to have more than one version, each designed for a specific type of machine.
+Remember, each kind of presser foot is likely to have more than one version, each designed for a specific type of machine.
 To purchase the presser feet designed specifically for your Janome model, visit your authorized dealer.

 The Basic Binder includes the actual notebook as well as all the pages in the initial set.
 The MSRP is $29.99.
 The addendum sections are just the pages themselves, no notebook, and each has a MSRP of $29.99.
-Check with your Janome Dealer about special offers he/she may be featuring.
-And, keep in mind that the Workbooks and Addendum Supplements have already been very popular, but if your dealer is out-of-stock, special orders are quick and easy to fulfill.
+Check with your Janome America Dealer about special offers he/she may be featuring.
+And, keep in mind the Workbooks and Addendum Supplements have been very popular, but if your dealer is out-of-stock, special orders are quick and easy to fulfill.

 The Basic Binder